 The son chooses his freedom to do what he desired to do with his life and spent the rest of his life with people whom he thought would help him.

-Is it funny to realize that we more we desire to be free but yet the more we trap into the rat race?
+Is it funny to realize that we more we desire to be free but yet the more we trap in the rat race?

 The more we desire to make life easy and simple, the more it becomes complex.

-The more we settle with our selfish ambitions, this always leads to our own destructions.
+The more we settle with our selfish ambitions, this always leads to our own destruction.

-What are those things that we regret today because we choose to exchange it for something less?
+What are those things that we regret today because we choose to exchange them for something less?

 Choose what is best